apache/nuttx/configs/sim/README.txt

     CONFIG_SIM_TOUCHSCREEN=y

-  Then you must also have some application logic that will call sim_tcinitializ(0) to register the touchscreen driver.
+  Then you must also have some application logic that will call sim_tcinitialize(0) to register the touchscreen driver.
+See also configuration "touchscreen"

   NOTES: